 Three popular types of pooled or collective investment fund which can be used for your ISA allowance are:

 Investment funds invest your money across tens or even hundreds of different companies, spreading your risk and limiting costs and fees since you’ll only be charged on one investment.

-There are many comparison websites which compare projections for investment fund ISAs but if you don’t know what to look for, the only thing you have to go on is the projected returns.
+There are many comparison websites which compare the past performance of investment fund ISAs but if you don’t know what to look for, the only thing you have to go on is the projected returns.